-- We eat together 5 times every two weeks and each only cook once in that time.
+- We eat together 5 times every two weeks.
+In a 6 week rotation we each only cook once and assist twice.

 We’re confident that the start-up workload will settle down and that we’ll continue to find both joys and challenges in living in community for a long time to come.

 Update: You can read all about our cohousing experiences in this Fall 2017 article in Communities Magazine

 For those who are not able to stop by for a visit here’s some photos of our new home.
 It’s 850 sq ft, so only slightly smaller than our condo.
 But here we have a much smaller storage area and no parking included.
 Of course we can walk to everything, are across the park from Light Rail and have ample transportation alternatives.
 There are 3 unique floor plans and each unit had one non-weight-bearing wall that could optionally be left out.
 We chose to leave out the one that made a second bedroom.
 That allows us more light coming in from the west and better cross ventilation.
 It also makes a very long narrow unit which was affectionately dubbed “the bowling alley” prior to move-in.
 Hopefully you’ll agree that with furnishings it’s quite nicely arranged.
 We have 1.5 baths, a cork floors, Caesar Stone counter tops and a large storage closet.